-How do you see your work impacting healthcare in the future?
+How do you see your research impacting health?

-Did you always want to pursue a research career?
+Did you always want to pursue career in research?

-What do you enjoy most about your studies, and would you recommend the academic life to young student and undergraduates?
+What do you enjoy most about your studies, and do you recommend the academic life to young students?

 What are your plans for the future?

 I hope to take the skills and knowledge gained throughout my PhD journey and apply it to shaping health policies in Ireland.
 I believe that tackling the social determinants of health is crucial to protecting and promoting health across the life course.
 I hope to continue advocating for person-centred community health and social care services and policies which support ageing in place.